 Causes of anxiety

-As a Psychotherapist in Wilmslow and Manchester, I see a lot of different causes of anxiety and each individual’s circumstances are as unique as their finger print.
+As a Psychotherapist in Cheadle and Manchester, I see a lot of different causes of anxiety and each individual’s circumstances are as unique as their finger print.
 Anxiety can be the legacy of a distressing incident from your past that you were unable to emotionally deal with at the time, it can be a product of your upbringing; poor diet, drug misuse and even exhaustion.